 Hurricanes and nor’easters, sea level rise and coastal erosion!
 This timely new program provides the opportunity for middle- and high-school students to delve into these local environmental threats through a unique and comprehensive hands-on experience.
 With its development funded through a three-year grant from the National Oceanic & Atmospheric Administration (NOAA), this program consists of three sessions: two in your classroom and one on Long Island Sound aboard the Aquarium’s hybrid-electric research vessel.
 Onboard the boat, students will collect environmental data and biological samples, and evaluate the resilience of their home coastline.
 An exploration of urgent real-world issues linking science and citizenship, “Sound Resilience – Get On Board!” provides an unprecedented opportunity for students to learn how the work of scientists is relevant to students’ everyday lives and the futures of their communities.

 Sessions 1 and 3: 1 hour each in your classroom

 Session 2: 2-hour cruise on the Aquarium’s research vessel

 Through Spring 2019, FREE to schools in these communities: Greenwich, Stamford, Darien, New Canaan, Norwalk, Westport, Wilton, Weston, Fairfield, Bridgeport and Stratford.

 Cost for schools in communities other than the 11 above: $1,100 for three sessions.
 Please contact us about possible financial assistance.

 Need financial assistance?
-Download the Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, CT 06854; or fax it to: (203) 852-8892.
+Click Here to Download our Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, Connecticut 06854; or fax it to: (203) 852-8892.